 After several non-successful partnerships with Swiss companies before and during the Quartz Crisis, the brand ended its production and was eventually acquired by SSIH, the predecessor of Swatch Group, in 1974.
 Hamilton blossomed again after that and has been a successful and respected brand ever since.

-Technology-wise, Tissot seems to eclipse Hamilton with the number of considerable innovations.
+Technology-wise, Tissot seems to eclipse Hamilton with a number of considerable innovations.

 The most noteworthy is the tactile technology that is present in Tissot’s T-Touch collection.
-In 1999, the tactile watch became the first of its kind, comprising a touchscreen crystal where it’s possible to switch between various functions by simply pressing specified buttons.
+In 1999, the tactile watch became the first of its kind, comprising a touchscreen crystal where it’s possible to switch between various functions.